Spay and Neuter Grants Program

 Welcome to Maryland's Spay and Neuter Grants Program!

-Established by Senate Bill 820 (SB820/HB767) in the Maryland General Assembly's 2013 legislative session, this program was designed to reduce the number of cats and dogs surrendered to and euthanized in shelters across Maryland, by providing grants to local governments and non-profit animal welfare organizations, who will then provide free spay and neuter services to pet dogs and cats of low income Marylanders, and for colonies of feral/community cats.
-There are three competitive grant opportunities offered annually, for owned pets, feral cats, and capital expenses.
-The grant window typically opens in early January and closes in late March/early April, and government and non-profit organizations across Maryland are encouraged to apply.
+Established by Senate Bill 820 (SB820/HB767) in the Maryland General Assembly's 2013 legislative session, this program was designed to reduce the number of cats and dogs surrendered to and euthanized in shelters across Maryland, by providing grants to local governments and non-profit animal welfare organizations, who will then provide free spay and neuter services.
+There are two competitive grant opportunities offered annually, one for pet dogs and cats of low income Marylanders, and one for unowned/feral cats.
+The grant window typically opens in early January and closes in early April, and eligible organizations and agencies are encouraged to apply.
 More information regarding the grant opportunities can be found here.
 The program is not taxpayer-funded; it is financed in full by fees paid from pet food manufacturers, who sell their products in Maryland.

 This program does not provide funding directly to individuals.
 If you are a pet owner seeking services for your dog or cat, please click here to see a list of our active pet programs.
 If you are seeking programs for unowned/feral cats, please click here to see a list of programs for free roaming cats.